Executive Producer + Founding Partner

 Our mission is to curate and elevate the best material with underrepresented collaborators, to start meaningful conversations in uncomfortable ethical and moral spaces.

-No matter what form or genre of material exists in a project, we strive to find the most meaningful expression of the important underlying themes.
+No matter what form or genre the material lands on our desks, we strive to find the most meaningful expression of the important underlying themes.

 We approach each project in a thoughtful, investigative way in order to make stories and characters more specific and, ironically, more universal.
 Our varied upbringing and backgrounds have prepared us to think about material in a multifaceted way.